 Why is this?

 I will tell you why.
-With nine years of Facebook experience behind me, I know for a fact that in a large number of these cases, these people are ultimately only after a few things: money, clothing, Bible supplies, etc. Now, I recognize that some of these people may be honest and sincere in their requests.
+With ten plus years of Facebook experience behind me, I know for a fact that in a large number of these cases, these people are ultimately only after a few things: money, clothing, Bible supplies, etc. Now, I recognize that some of these people may be honest and sincere in their requests.
 They may indeed be real, Bible-believing Christians who have given their lives to Christ.
 However, with so much fraud, deception and outright lying occurring on Facebook, how can we know for sure?

 Trust me when I say that some scammers can create a website or Facebook page that looks very convincing and very legitimate.
 That is to say, the website or Facebook page will give the impression that they truly are Christian, or that they truly do run a Christian orphanage or similar Christian ministry.
 When such people do start sending you private text messages, they will start off innocent enough with a simple hello, how are you, God bless you, etc. But eventually, they will get to the main point: they want your money, or something else.
 I have been through this enough times over the years to know.
 Trust me on this.